dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 ```

 ***status***

 The property, `status`, of the import summary indicates the overall status of the import.
 If no errors or warnings was raised during the import, the `status` is reported as `OK`.
-The precense of any error or warnings in the import will result in a status of type `ERROR` or `WARNING`.
+The presence of any error or warnings in the import will result in a status of type `ERROR` or `WARNING`.

-`status` is based on the precense of the most significant `validationReport`. `ERROR` has the highest significance, followed by `WARNING` and finally `OK`.
+`status` is based on the presence of the most significant `validationReport`. `ERROR` has the highest significance, followed by `WARNING` and finally `OK`.
 This implies `ERROR` is reported as long as a single error was found during the import, regardless of how many warnings occurred.

 >***Note***
 >If the import is performed using the AtomicMode "OBJECT", where the import will import any data without validation errors, the overall status will still be `ERROR` if any errors was found.

 ***validationReport***

 The `validationReport` may include `errorReports` and `warningReports` if any errors or warnings were present during the import.
-When present, they provide a detailed list of any errors of warnings encountered.
+When present, they provide a detailed list of any errors or warnings encountered.

 For example, a validation error while importing a `TRACKED_ENTITY`:
 ```json